sus0pid/sus0pid.github.io/content/other.md

 But always, if we have faith a door will open for us, not perhaps one that we ourselves would ever have thought of, but one that will ultimately prove good for us.
 </q> -A.J.
 Cronin

-I think if we replace the word "life" with "PhD", it still makes perfect sence;)
+I say if we replace the word "life" with "PhD", it'll still make perfect sence;)

 <!-- Dealing with fearness is one of the most significant lessons that I need to learn.
 Fear of the unknow, failure, and rejection. -->